 Make sure you numbered the question and show all your procedures

-Graded homework should be collected from my office and not during lectures.
+Graded homework shall not be collected from my office or returned to students.

 The solutions to the homework problems will be posted on the blackboard immediately after the homeworks have been collected in class.